zulip/zulip/docs/bots-guide.md

 ## Bot API

-This section documents functions every bot needs to implement and the structure of the bot's config file.
+This section documents functions available to the bot and the structure of the bot's config file.

 With this API, you *can*